aimms/how-to/Articles/351/351-app-initialization-termination-with-libraries.rst

 #.  `Language reference: Model Initialization and Termination <https://documentation.aimms.com/language-reference/data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination.html#sec-data-init>`_

 #.
-The Help on the options in the category Project > Startup & authorization:
+The Help on the options in the category `Project > Startup & authorization`:

     #.  startup case